abrichr/recruiterbot/README.md

 ```

 The `ApplicationStatusForm` responds with an utterance containing the user's
 first name only.
-In addition, it takes an optional `forgetful` parameter which
+In addition, it takes an optional `forgetful` parameter which,
-clears the `PERSON` slot after it's been submitted, forcing the user to specify
+if True, clears the `PERSON` slot after it's been submitted, forcing the user
-their name each time they want to check the status of an application.
+to specify their name each time they want to check the status of an
+application.

 For example: